-[Fall 2017] Whitechapel Gallery, London June 7–September 3, 2017 By John K. Grande [Excerpt] Everything vanishes and yet it all remains, changed somehow, interpreted differently: ashes to ashes, dust to dust.
-A Handful of Dust is a show that has a mysterious point of departure that is as much about the ambiguities of art in […]
+January 20, 2020 [originally published in CV107 in Fall 2017] — Everything vanishes and yet it all remains, changed somehow, interpreted differently: ashes to ashes, dust to dust.
+A Handful of Dust is a show that has a mysterious point of departure that is as much about the ambiguities of art in photography as it is about the way art fuses, morphs, reinvents conceptions, how it is a process long before and after realization…

-[Spring/Summer 2016] [Excerpt] So pervasive have the interventions become that they challenge the stereotype of nature as an ongoing and seemingly inexhaustible eternal backdrop to all that we do.
-Our era is all about the intertwining of the human built landscape and the natural world.
-It is what we now call the Anthropocene, an era […]
+January 8, 2020 [originally published in CV103 in Spring 2016] — So pervasive have the interventions become that they challenge the stereotype of nature as an ongoing and seemingly inexhaustible eternal backdrop to all that we do.
+Our era is all about the intertwining of the human built landscape and the natural world…

 November 27, 2017 [originally published in CV93 in Winter 2013] — Toronto, being such an architectural and photographic city, seems the perfect venue for a Berenice Abbott show.
 In collaboration with the Jeu de Paume in Paris, Toronto’s Ryerson Image Centre mounted a fine, comprehensive survey exhibition of Abbott’s life in photography.
 Early on, Abbott got to know Marcel Duchamp and Man Ray in Greenwich Village, New York, before heading for Paris to become Man Ray’s apprentice and assistant…